 Want to get the most out of your new video doorbell?
 Here are few pointers from installation to day-to-day operation:

 Turn off the power: If you’re hardwiring your video doorbell, be sure to turn off the power at the breaker!
-I’ve forgotten this step before, and the resulting shock isn’t something you want to experience.
+We’ve forgotten this step before, and the resulting shock isn’t something you want to experience.

 Adjust as necessary: Many video doorbells come with angled wedges that can be added to the mounting hardware to ensure they’re pointed in the right direction.
 Test your doorbell to make sure it has the widest field of view possible.